abdolence/struct-path-rs/README.md

 This is needed to work with JSON paths, and some others protocols when we still want to rely on the compiler to avoid inconsistent changes.

 Features:
-- Fast and no macro parsing without huge deps;
+- Fast parsing without huge deps;
 - Macro produces the code to verify if the specified path really exists;
 - Multiple fields/arrays support
 - Optional camelCase and PascalCase conversion support;